 Participation in the annual American College of Radiology In-Service Examination is required during the first three years of residency.
 This test provides an external benchmark to guide the Resident in their study.

 In 2012, the Department transitioned into a 24/7 Radiology Attending Schedule to oversee and report on imaging examinations performed at the University of Rochester Medical Center and allied sites.
 The Residency work schedule was organized to coordinate with the Faculty schedule.

 There are 3 Radiology Resident work shifts as follows:

 - The main daytime work shift for Residents is from 8 am to 5 pm with a break from 12:00-1:30 for conferences.

-- Four weeks per year, each Resident will cover the pm shift which is from 2:30 pm to no later than 11 pm.
+- Four weeks per year, each Resident will cover the pm shift which is from 4:00-10:00 pm.
 There are 3 Residents on the pm shift who are assigned with Subspecialty Faculty to report on examinations during this period.

-- Four weeks per year, each Resident will be assigned to the overnight shift (“night float”) which is from 10 pm to 8 am.
-There are 2 Residents on this shift at a time who, work with ED Radiology Faculty.
+- Four weeks per year, each Resident will be assigned to the overnight shift (“night float”) which is from 10 pm to 8 am with direct attending supervision.
+There are 2 Residents on this shift at a time.